 But there is hope.
 Addiction care can be as effective as treatments for other diseases.
 There are many treatment models and levels of care to address the use or misuse of substances.
 Medication management, individual counseling, group counseling, residential and inpatient services, intensive outpatient counseling, and sober living facilities are all available to help a person work toward sobriety and maintain recovery.

 Substance Abuse and Mental Health Services Administration: samhsa.gov

 Dr. Corey Waller: youtube.com/watch?v=bwZcPwlRRcc

 Changing Minds: changingmindslarimer.org

-North Colorado Health Alliance, Colorado Opioid Synergy–Larimer and Weld (CO-SLAW) – Helps connect to medication-assisted treatment and counseling services, northcoloradohealthalliance.org/co-slaw
+North Colorado Health Alliance, Colorado Opioid Synergy–Larimer and Weld (CO-SLAW) helps the community access naloxone to reverse opioid overdose, and connects people to medication-assisted treatment and counseling services. northcoloradohealthalliance.org/co-slaw.